wp-plugins/home-quick-links/readme.md

     1. Add this line of code in a theme PHP file: `if ( function_exists( 'home_quick_links' ) ) { home_quick_links(); }`
 1. To change the size of the images, add this line  of code in your theme’s `functions.php` file and edit the dimensions: `add_image_size( 'home_quick_link', '500', '300' );`

+###Advanced###
+- To include your own stylesheet, add a file named `quick-links-styles.css` in your template folder.

 ## Changelog ##
+### 1.6 ###
+ - Make images output more accessible using the slide title
+ - Simplify spacing rules
+ - Add some no-flexbox fallbacks
+ - Bump “tested up to” version

 ### 1.5.1 ###
  - Display custom image size in featured image metabox